 - Total testosterone (free + bound to proteins): 270-1070 ng dl.

-If the levels of testosterone are low, it can indicate that there exists some sort of abnormality that is affecting sperm production, like damage to the testes, and therefore male fertility.
+If the levels of testosterone are low, it can indicate there exists some sort of abnormality that is affecting sperm production, like damage to the testes.
+This can cause male infertility.

-Certain syndrome can cause testosterone levels to be low, including Klinefelter syndrome or Kallmann syndrome.
+Certain syndrome can cause low testosterone levels, including Klinefelter syndrome or Kallmann syndrome.

-On the other hand, if testosterone levels are high, it can be caused by a testicular tumor or androgen resistance, amongst other potential causes.
-Certain substances or drugs can increase testosterone levels as well.
+If testosterone levels are high, it could be due to a testicular tumor or androgen resistance amongst other potential causes.
+Certain substances or drugs can also increase testosterone levels.

 Finally, normal levels of 5α-DHT are 30-85 ng/dl.
 Insufficient levels of 5α-reductases enzymes can prevent the synthesis of 5α-DH, causing pseudohermaphroditism (a person that has the secondary sex characteristics of a female but is a man from the genetic viewpoint).